-- Total discards have dropped significantly after implementation of the catch share program. - The greatest drop was in discards associated with bottom trawl, which declined 75 percent from an average of 8.994 mt per year before implementation (2002 to 2010) to 2,219 mt per year after implementation (2011 to 2015).
+• The greatest drop was in discards associated with bottom trawls, which declined 75 percent from an average of 8.994 mt per year before implementation (2002 to 2010) to 2,219 mt per year after implementation (2011 to 2015).

 One Amendment 20 objective was to promote practices that reduce discard mortality, especially related to overfished and rebuilding species.
 In addition, Amendment 20 also documented intent to ensure continued accountability for total groundfish mortality.
-This section applies WCGOP data115 to review trends in discards and total fishing mortality (discards plus landings) for the following sectors: at-sea (includes motherships and catcher-processors), limited entry bottom trawl, and shoreside midwater trawl (midwater whiting and midwater rockfish).
+This section applies WCGOP data103 to review trends in discards and total fishing mortality (discards plus landings) for the following sectors: at-sea (includes motherships and catcher-processors), limited entry bottom trawl, and shoreside midwater trawl.
 The majority of this report will use the term "discards" rather than "bycatch," as the use of the term "bycatch" varies.
 Some people equate bycatch with all incidental catch (i.e. non-target catch that can be retained or discarded).
 Alternatively, the current definition of bycatch in MSA is as follows: "fish which are harvested in a fishery, but which are not sold or kept for personal use."

-The observer program data show that discards of all species combined have dropped significantly after the catch share program was put in place (Figure 85), with average annual discards falling from 10,834 mt before the catch share program (2002 to 2010) to 3,417 mt after program implementation (2011 to 2015; Figure 85).
-The greatest drop was in discards associated with bottom trawls, which declined from an average of 8,994 mt per year before implementation (2002 to 2010) to 2,219 mt per year after implementation (2011 to 2015; Figure 85).
+The observer program data show that discards of all species combined have dropped significantly after the catch share program was put in place (Figure 3-79), with average annual discards falling from 10,834 mt before the CS program to 3,417 mt after program implementation.
+The greatest drop was in discards associated with bottom trawls, which declined from an average of 8.994 mt per year before implementation (2002 to 2010) to 2,219 mt per year after implementation (2011 to 2015) (Figure 3-79).
 Results for midwater trawls include trawls targeting whiting (also known as Pacific hake) and pelagic rockfish.